weijunjiang123/graphragflow/README.md

 5. **Retrieval**: When querying, the system can use both graph traversal and vector similarity.
 6. **Entity Extraction**: A separate chain extracts entities from arbitrary text.

-## Results

-Extracted graph documents are saved in the `results` directory with timestamps.
-These files contain the identified nodes, relationships, and their properties.

 ## Directory Structure

 ```